 Autism, also known as autism spectrum disorder (ASD), is a broad range of complex conditions affecting communication and behavior, usually appearing by age 2.
 Research shows that both genetic and environmental factors likely play a role.
 The Centers for Disease Control and Prevention estimates that, among 8-year-old children in the United States, autism affects about 1 in 44.

+Symptoms include difficulties in social communication as well as restricted and repetitive patterns of behavior and interests.
 Some individuals diagnosed with autism are mildly affected while others are more severely impaired.
 Medical conditions, such as epilepsy, sleep disturbances, and gastrointestinal problems, often occur with autism.

-What NIEHS is doing
+What Is NIEHS Doing?

 Cindy Lawler, Ph.D.

 Additional Program Contacts